dogmax/ShardCap/readme.md

 # ShardCap for WoW version 1.12
 Automatically delete soul shards above a certain amount (default 12).
 At levels 10-20 I normally set it 5 because bags are small and soulbags come later.

-Deletes soulshards when you exit combat.
+Deletes soulshards excess when you exit combat.

 Change cap to 5: /shardcap 5